datanav/docs/gdpr-platform-configuration.rst

 --------------

-If you have the setup file (see the :doc:`Datatypes and purposes configuration <gdpr-data-types-purposes-configuration>` section) somewhere where it can be reached using an URL, you can configure the GDPR portal to update the settings from this file at regular intervals, for example:
+If you have the setup file (see the :doc:`Datatypes and purposes configuration <gdpr-data-types-purposes-configuration>` section) somewhere where it can be reached using an URL, you can configure the GDPR platform to update the settings from this file at regular intervals, for example:

 ::